Separating Pseudorandom Generators from Logarithmic Pseudorandom States: Abstract

 \section{Abstract}

 Pseudorandom generators ($\PRG$s) are a foundational primitive in classical cryptography, underpinning a wide range of constructions.
 In the quantum setting, pseudorandom quantum states ($\PRS$s) were proposed as a potentially weaker assumption that might serve as a substitute for $\PRG$s in cryptographic applications.
 Two primary size regimes of $\PRS$s have been studied: logarithmic-size and linear-size.
-Interestingly, logarithmic $\PRS$s have led to powerful cryptographic applications—such as digital signatures and quantum public-key encryption—that have not been realized from their linear counterparts.
+Interestingly, logarithmic $\PRS$s have led to powerful cryptographic applications, such as digital signatures and quantum public-key encryption with tamper-resilient keys, that have not been realized from their linear counterparts.
 However, $\PRG$s have only been black-box separated from linear $\PRS$s, leaving open the fundamental question of whether $\PRG$s are also separated from logarithmic $\PRS$s.

 In this work, we resolve this open problem.
 We establish a quantum black-box separation between (quantum-evaluable) $\PRG$s and $\PRS$s of either size regime.
 Specifically, we construct a unitary quantum oracle with inverse access relative to which no black-box construction of $\PRG$ from (logarithmic or linear) $\PRS$ exists.

-As a direct corollary, we obtain separations between $\PRG$s and several primitives implied by logarithmic $\PRS$s, including digital signatures and quantum public-key encryption.
+This does not directly separate $\PRG$ from some of the applications of $\SPRS$ since these applications involve, as a first step, a non-black-box construction of a notion termed $\bot$-$\PRG$s.
+To address this, we present another unitary separation showing that $\PRG$ are also separated from $\botPRG$s.
+Thus, we obtain separation from digital signatures and quantum public-key encryption.